sleepypioneer/skeleton-environment/README.md

 kubectl apply -f grafana-service.yaml --namespace=monitoring
 ```

-We can run the service with `minikube service grafana  --namespace=monitoring` you will still need to sign in as before (default username and password is admin/admin).
+We can run the service with `minikube service grafana  --namespace=monitoring` you will still need to sign in as before (default username and password is admin/admin you will then be asked to change it).

+Inside the Grafana UI we can now set a data source and create Dashboards with the metrics from our Python Server App.
+You can follow along some instructions [here](/documentation/grafana-tutorial.md) to get started and if you would like to find out more I can reccomend the [Grafana documentation](https://grafana.com/docs/guides/getting_started/).